 - Advertisement, Announcement, or Promo Video: Use dramatic music to evoke emotion

 Music may be the main feature if you work for a streaming music app and are making a video.
 Or maybe you’re a B2B tech company explaining a complex topic like how video marketing works and want something with an even tempo that adds interest without drawing attention.
-Or maybe you’re a non-profit seeking donations, and a low, melancholy tone conveys the gravity of your message.
+Or maybe you’re non-profit seeking donations, and a low, melancholy tone conveys the gravity of your message.

 2. Understand Which Genres Make the Best Background Music for Videos